 They will quickly learn that if they don’t comply, they lose out on the bedtime story.
 It doesn’t have to be very long and it helps if the main character (who is effectively your child) ends their little adventure by going to sleep.
 You don’t need to get too complicated here.
 Your soothing voice and the caring gesture will do most of the trick.
 Then all you need is a little fantasy that revolves around something they love.

 3 Year Old Wakes Up Crying Every Night (Night Terrors)

 At the age of three, your child’s imagination really starts to shine.
 The extents of their nightmares are limited only to their imagination, which is developing at a spectacular rate.

 If you find your 3 Year Old Waking Up At Night due to either bad dreams or frights, here are some tried and tested solutions you can employ.

 1. Comfort Them

 You have to realize that you signed up for this.
 A natural part of a child’s mental development is the ability to assimilate danger.
 To grow, they must be able to imagine danger and then imagine solutions to that danger… but sometimes they lose.

-This could manifest itself in the form a nightmare and send your child spinning into a world of despair.
-You are their only safeguard at this defenceless junction and they need your loving comfort more than anything right now.
+This could manifest itself in the form of a nightmare and send your child spinning into a world of despair.
+You are their only safeguard at this defenseless junction and they need your loving comfort more than anything right now.